On the Number of Degenerate Simplex Pivots: Antistalling pivot rule

+The pivot rule can be efficiently implemented whenever an improving feasible direction of the form $\tilde x-x$, for some extreme point solution $\tilde x$, is available. \end{theorem}

-We conclude with a remark which will be useful in the next section. \begin{remark} Let $x$ be the currently considered basic feasible solution with basis $B$.
-If $y^{0}$ is chosen to be equal to $\tilde x- x$ for some basic feasible solution $\tilde x$ of our LP with $c^T \tilde x > c^T x$, then one can observe that $|Q_2(y^0, B)| \le m$ because $\tilde x$ has at most $m$ non-zero coordinates.
+\begin{proof} Let $x$ be the currently considered basic feasible solution with basis $B$.
+If $y^{0}$ is chosen to be equal to $\tilde x- x$ for some basic feasible solution $\tilde x$ of our LP with $c^T \tilde x < c^T x$, then one can observe that $|Q_2(y^0, B)| \le m$ because $\tilde x$ has at most $m$ non-zero coordinates.
 By the proof of Theorem \ref{th:pivot-rule} above, the latter value strictly decreases with each degenerate step produced by the antistalling pivot rule.
-Hence, the total number of consecutive degenerate pivots at the vertex $x$ can be strengthen to be at most $\min\{n-m-1, m-1\}$. \end{remark}
+Hence, the total number of consecutive degenerate pivots at the vertex $x$ can be strengthened to be at most $\min\{n-m-1, m-1\}$. \end{proof}